paulh-rnd/TabbedBoxMaker/README.md

 * If multiple rows, inter-row spacing

-## Installation
+## Windows Installation
-Boxmaker.inx, Schroffmaker.inx and Boxmaker.py need to be put in the inkscape extensions folder  generally in:
+Boxmaker.inx, Schroffmaker.inx and Boxmaker.py need to be put in the inkscape extensions folder, generally in:

-   `...\Inkscape\share\extensions `
+   `%APPDATA%\inkscape\extensions`

-or linux:
+or

+   `...\Inkscape\share\extensions`

+Inkscape will need to be restarted after you install.

+## Linux/Mac Installation
+Boxmaker.inx, Schroffmaker.inx and Boxmaker.py need to be put in the inkscape extensions folder, generally in:

    `usr/.../Inkscape/share/extensions`

-(NOTE: you need to make boxmaker.py executable)
+* NOTE: you need to make boxmaker.py executable, using something like this:

+   `chmod a+x boxmaker.py`

+Inkscape will need to be restarted after you install.

 ## Version History
 version | Date | Notes